ergoplatform/ergodocs/docs/dev/protocol/why.md

-# Why Ergo?

-Ergo is a next-generation Proof of Work smart-contract platform that enables new models of financial interaction, underpinned by a safe and rich scripting language and flexible and powerful Zero-Knowledge proofs.

-## **🔑 Key Objectives**

-- **Research-led but real-world-focused:** Ergo draws on ten years of blockchain development, complementing tried and tested principles with the best peer-reviewed academic research into cryptography, consensus models and digital currencies.
-We start with solid blockchain basics and implement [new and powerful cryptography natively](documents.md).
-- **Powerful & Safe**: Ergo provides superior support for real-world financial agreements.
-Ergo can support versatile dApps that run predictably, with known costs, and don't have any of the dangers of unrestricted functionality.
-Ergo's [smart contracts](../../dev/scs) allow us to execute wide-ranging tasks and can be Turing complete, but we always know in advance how much the code will cost and whether it will run successfully.
+# Exploring Ergo: A Future-Ready Blockchain

+Ergo is a forward-thinking, proof-of-work smart contract platform designed to bring innovative financial interaction models to life.
+This platform is supported by a robust and secure scripting language, an array of potent zero-knowledge proofs, and a foundation built on the best principles and research in cryptography and blockchain technology.

+## Understanding Ergo's Objectives

+### Research-oriented, Practical Focus

+Ergo is built on a decade of blockchain development, marrying reliable concepts with state-of-the-art peer-reviewed academic research in digital currencies and cryptography.
+This unique approach has allowed Ergo to integrate [cutting-edge cryptographic features](documents.md) directly into its framework, providing a robust and future-ready platform.

+### Robust and Secure

+Ergo is designed to support versatile dApps (decentralized applications) that can execute tasks reliably with predictable costs, ensuring financial agreements' security.
+Ergo's [smart contracts](../../dev/scs) can carry out a broad spectrum of tasks, and though they can be Turing complete, their cost and successful execution can always be forecasted in advance.

+### Smart and Easy-to-Use

-- **Intelligent and Straightforward**: Sigma Protocols [(Σ-Protocols)](sigma.md) are the foundation of Ergo's smart contracts.
-They allow for a class of efficient zero-knowledge protocols that enable us to implement sophisticated tasks that would otherwise be impossible, risky, or expensive.
-Welcome to self-sovereign application-level privacy: trustless scripts that can access mixers or other functionality without any third parties required.
+Sigma Protocols [(Σ-Protocols)](sigma.md) form the foundation of Ergo's smart contracts.
+These protocols enable efficient zero-knowledge proofs, facilitating complex tasks that would otherwise be impossible or risky.
+This system fosters trustless scripts with self-sovereign application-level privacy, eliminating the need for third parties.

+### Secure and Accessible

-- **Secure and Accessible**: Ordinary users who do not run a full node should enjoy the same security benefits as miners.
-Non-Interactive Proofs of Proof-of-Work [(NIPoPoWs)](nipopows.md) allow us to make and verify transactions with complete confidence without needing the storage, bandwidth and time required to download the full blockchain.
-As little as 1 MB of data is necessary, meaning you can use any device.
+Ergo believes in democratizing blockchain security.
+Thus, regular users, even without running a full node, can enjoy security benefits at par with miners.
+Non-Interactive Proofs of Proof-of-Work [(NIPoPoWs)](nipopows.md) allow users to make and verify transactions confidently, requiring only 1 MB of data, making it feasible for any device.

-## **🔑 Key Features**
+## Ergo's Key Features

-- **[ErgoScript](ergoscript.md)** is the language used to specify the conditions under which currency can be spent which is flexible enough to allow for ring signatures, multi signatures, multiple currencies, atomic swaps, self-replicating scripts, and long-term computation.
+- **[ErgoScript](ergoscript.md)**: This programming language sets the rules for spending currency.
+It's designed to support a multitude of features like ring signatures, atomic swaps, multiple currencies, and self-replicating scripts.
-- **[Sigma Protocols](/dev/scs/sigma) (Σ)** are a type of non-interactive zero-knowledge proof that is composable using simple *AND/OR* logic.
+- **[Sigma Protocols](/dev/scs/sigma)**: These are non-interactive zero-knowledge proofs that can be composed using basic *AND/OR* logic.
-- **[Multi-stage Contracts](/dev/scs/multi)** In addition to the regular protection offered by using a threshold `m‐of‐n` signature, Ergo also allows specifying the possible recipients of these coins, which may be another contract with similar complex conditions.
-This *"chaining"* approach enables the implementation of **secure and efficient smart contracts of arbitrary complexity**.
+- **[Multi-stage Contracts](/dev/scs/multi)**: Ergo extends the standard threshold `m‐of‐n` signature protection, enabling the specification of complex recipients of these coins.
+This feature facilitates the creation of **complex, secure, and efficient smart contracts**.
-- **[Non-Interactive Proofs of Proof of Work (NIPoPoWs)](nipopows.md)**  are essential for two reasons: **Light Clients** and Side Chains.
-Ergo DApps and off-chain protocols may be implemented in a truly decentralised way due to light clients.
+- **[Non-Interactive Proofs of Proof of Work (NIPoPoWs)](nipopows.md)**: They enable truly decentralized Ergo DApps and off-chain protocols via light clients.
-- **[Storage Rent](rent.md)** which acts as *on-chain garbage collection* that reduces the problem of blockchain bloat – and even makes it profitable.
+- **[Storage Rent](rent.md)**: This feature helps manage blockchain bloat and turns it profitable.
-- The **[eUTXO](eutxo.md)** model provides superior privacy, scalability and interoperability.
+- **[eUTXO](eutxo.md)**: This model enhances privacy, scalability, and interoperability.

-Most successful public blockchain use cases are related to financial applications.
-Ergo extends Bitcoin's way of writing contracts by attaching a guard script (together with additional custom data) to every coin.
+By extending Bitcoin's contract-writing method, Ergo attaches a guard script and additional custom data to each coin.
+This feature positions Ergo as a uniquely beneficial platform for Contractual Money.

 **Keeping all this in mind, we expect Ergo's design to be uniquely useful as Contractual Money.**

 See the [Ecosystem](https://docs.ergoplatform.com/uses/) section for an overview of all the current and potential uses for Ergo.

-## Why Proof-of-Work?

-Ergo is based on the [Autolykos](autolykos.md) Proof-of-Work protocol.

-Ergo was created for regular people, Proof of Work allows a truly fair start and the highest degree of decentralisation.
-It's widely studied, has very high-security guarantees and is friendly to light clients meaning you can use the blockchain without third parties.

-These are all essential for having useful contractual, programmable money that's ready today.

-## Where can I see a Roadmap?

-The roadmap [on our website](https://ergoplatform.org/en/ecosystem/#Roadmap) includes some of the most anticipated projects and features coming to Ergo.
-(As well as links to read more!)

-## What is the team's background?

-Ergo was designed and implemented by experienced developers and researchers with publications and PhDs in cryptography, compiler theory, blockchain technology, and cryptographic e-cash.
-The team has a solid background in core development with cryptocurrencies and blockchain frameworks such as Nxt, Scorex and Waves.

-Alexander' kushti' Chepurnoy was a co-founder of smartcontract.com (now Chainlink), a core developer at NXT (The first full PoS), and one of the first employees at IOHK where he was a Research Fellow and Team Scorex Manager.

-The full team can be seen in Ergo's [Hall of Fame](https://ergoplatform.org/en/hall_of_fame/).

-## How was Ergo launched?
+## The Launch of Ergo

+The Ergo Blockchain, launched in 2019, is a brainchild of a group of respected developers and cryptocurrency experts, most notably Alex Chepurnoy and Dmitry Meshkov, who have made significant contributions to the blockchain community.
+The primary goal behind Ergo's creation was to provide a highly efficient, secure, and easy-to-use platform for financial contracts, harnessing the power of blockchain technology in the process.

+The developers recognized the need for a decentralized, yet secure, platform to facilitate the creation and execution of complex financial contracts in a digital environment.
+They saw a future in which DeFi could play a critical role in a variety of industries and thus, Ergo was launched to deliver a robust infrastructure for building such applications.

+### Fair Start

-In order to ensure that Ergo had a fair launch and token distribution, the platform did not pursue any initial venture capitalists or deep-pocketed investors.
-The goal was to resemble Bitcoin as much as possible in this aspect.
-The only funds that were set aside (through the mining protocol) were allocated for a small treasury to cover essential costs and funding.
+Ergo prioritized a fair and balanced launch and token distribution.
+This approach was designed to avoid the influence of venture capitalists or large-scale investors, thereby closely emulating Bitcoin's launch model.
+Ergo adopted a strategy of setting aside funds via its mining protocol, primarily intended for a modest treasury to cover fundamental costs and to provide the necessary funding.

-The Ergo Foundation is a non-profit foundation dedicated to advancing the adoption of Ergo.
-The foundation’s treasury is sourced from a small portion of mined blocks during the first 2.5 years from Ergo’s mainnet launch.
-This allocation amounted to 4,330,791.5 ERGs, or 4.43% of the total supply.
+The Ergo Foundation, a non-profit organization, is committed to promoting the widespread adoption of Ergo.
+The Foundation's treasury has been accumulated through a small fraction of the blocks mined during the first 2.5 years since the launch of Ergo's mainnet.
+This sum equates to 4,330,791.5 ERGs or approximately 4.43% of the total supply.

-Additional details on the Ergo Foundation can be found [here](ergo-foundation-2022.md)
+More information about the Ergo Foundation can be found [here](ergo-foundation-2022.md).

-> The absence of VC funding for the main protocol early on is a feature not a bug.
-This motivates the community to take the lead which is the only long-term sustainable decentralized solution.
+> The lack of venture capital funding for the primary protocol at the initial stages should be seen as a strength rather than a weakness.
+It encourages community-driven leadership, which is the only truly sustainable solution for maintaining decentralization in the long run.

+### Research-Based Approach

+The Ergo Blockchain is a result of extensive research and uses innovative solutions to address the issues and inefficiencies that have been identified in previous blockchains.
+It employs an array of research-driven features such as non-interactive proof of proof of works ([NiPoPoWS](nipopow.md)), which offer enhanced privacy, and a memory-hard mining proof of work mining algorithm which ensures decentralisation and adaptability.

+The architecture is designed to be flexible, allowing it to adapt to new technologies and changes in user requirements over time.
+Its blockchain pruning feature allows nodes to discard unnecessary historical data while still maintaining complete security, which is a significant step towards improving the scalability of the blockchain.

+Ergo’s unique approach to smart contracts, called ErgoScript, is also a result of extensive research.
+It allows the platform to host more complex financial contracts in a highly secure and efficient environment.
+ErgoScript contracts are based on the principles of Σ-protocols, a type of zero-knowledge proof, which allows for greater flexibility and security.

-## What Problems Faced by Bitcoin Does Ergo Solve?
+### What Problems Faced by Bitcoin Does Ergo Solve?

+Ergo is designed to address several key challenges that are inherent to Bitcoin, enhancing the functionality, security, scalability, and privacy of the cryptocurrency ecosystem.
+The table below presents a comprehensive comparison between the issues faced by Bitcoin and the innovative solutions proposed by Ergo.
+These solutions involve advanced smart contract functionality, improved network security, efficient data structures for light clients, robust privacy tools, and scalable governance mechanisms.
+These improvements are geared towards creating a more inclusive and versatile blockchain platform.

 | Problems Faced by Bitcoin | Ergo's Solution |
 |---|---|